nivekcode/frontend-heroes/exercise-tsc-scss/README.md

 Let's start by converting our `SCSS` to `CSS`.

 1. Rename the `styles.css` to `styles.scss`.
+   Make sure you do NOT rename any other references to that file in other files in case you are using more powerful editor...

 2. Follow the `TODO` items in the `styles.scss`.

 3. Maybe you noticed that we broke the application.
    If you run the `index.html` at this point it will not work.
    That's because `SCSS` doesn't run in the browser.
+   To fix it we need to compile it back to `CSS`.
+   We will do it with the help of Sass preprocessor.
-To fix it we need to compile it to `CSS`.
-To do so we are going to use a preprocessor.
-Open up a terminal of your choice and navigate to the current directory and type the following.
+   Open up a terminal of your choice and navigate to the current exercise directory (`exercise-tsc-scss`) directory and run the following command...

    ```
    npx sass styles.scss styles.css
    ```

-   >Don't worry if this command is new to you - we will explore this in the next section
+   > Don't worry if this command is new to you - we will explore this in the next section

-4. Executing the previous command adds a `styles.css` files.
-Note: Some editors don't display this file indvidually, someties an arrow appears next to the `styles.scss` that allows you to expand and see the `styles.css`.
-Check out the generated `styles.css` file.
+4. Executing the previous command creates a new `styles.css` file.
+   Note: Some editors don't display this file individually, sometimes an arrow appears next to the `styles.scss` file that allows you to expand and see the newly generated `styles.css`.
+   Find and check out the content of generated `styles.css` file.

+   > Notice how advanced concepts like variables and nesting were compiled back to simpler form like inline values and selector chaining...

 5. Refresh the `HTML` page and check out the showcase which now works again because he references the generated `styles.css` file.

-   Great - we successfully converted our `SCSS` to `CSS` and compiled it back to `CSS`.
+#### Great, we successfully converted our `CSS` source code to `SCSS` and compiled it back to `CSS` to be able to run it in the browser !